hpcleuven/VscDocumentation/source/what_are_standard_terms_used_in_hpc.rst

    program flows, concurrently.
 In scientific applications, threads typically process their own subset of data, or a subset of loop iterations.
--  **MPI:** Message passing interface, a de-facto standard that defines functions for inter-process communication.
+-  **MPI:** Message passing interface, a de facto standard that defines functions for inter-process communication.
 Many implementations in the form of libraries exist for C/C++/Fortran, some vendor specific.
 -  **OpenMP:** a standard for shared memory programming that makes abstraction of explicit threads.

-"